 If you’re currently struggling with neck and spine pain, you likely have tried almost everything.
 You may have even had surgery, but still can’t find the relief that you’re looking for.
-Thankfully the team at Michigan Center for Regenerative Medicine has recently started using a spinal cord stimulator to offer patients an additional treatment option for neck and spine pain.
+Thankfully the team at Michigan Center for Regenerative Medicine uses a spinal cord stimulator to offer patients an additional treatment option for neck and spine pain.

 What Is A Spinal Cord Stimulator?

 A spinal cord stimulator is a neurostimulator that is placed in the spine for someone who is dealing with severe spinal issues.
 Maybe this person has had spine surgery before but is still having issues, or maybe they’re not a good surgery candidate.

 If one of our doctors agrees that you’re a good candidate for a spinal cord stimulator, we’ll schedule a time for a procedure where you’ll come into our clinic and we’ll implant a nerve stimulator into your spine.
 This procedure is done under x-ray guidance by a Board Certified physician.
 In addition, this procedure is much less invasive compared to larger spine surgery.

 A spinal cord stimulator works best for those looking to prevent more serious spine surgery, or if you’ve already had surgery but are still looking for ways to relieve chronic pain.